US aviation system is starting to show strains from shutdown

 DUMPING TSA

-In 2016 — when TSA was understaffed at many airports, creating lines long enough to make many travelers miss their flights — some airports explored hiring contractors or using airport or airline employees to help TSA agents with tasks such as handling bins at checkpoints.
+In 2016 — when TSA was understaffed at many airports, creating lines long enough to make many travelers miss their flights — other airports explored hiring contractors.
+Most dropped the idea after TSA’s performance improved.

-Mike Boyd, a consultant to airports, said TSA leaders will do what they can to streamline the screening process, which he called “pretty much of a veneer” even before the government shutdown.

-The Miami airport, which has intensified the debate over TSA with its concourse closure, is not yet considering privatizing its passenger-screening operation, a spokesman said.

 HELPING OUT

-Seattle-Tacoma International Airport organized a resource fair to bring together credit unions, utility representatives and nonprofit organizations to help federal employees access short term loans and assistance programs, said spokesman Perry Cooper.
+Seattle-Tacoma International Airport organized an event with credit unions, utilities and nonprofit organizations that can help federal employees obtain short-term loans and assistance, said spokesman Perry Cooper.

 Tampa International Airport is working with different agencies to set up a food pantry, get bus passes and work with utilities to help hundreds of federal employees who may be struggling to pay bills.

-Pittsburgh International Airport, meanwhile, delivered lunches Friday to TSA workers and air traffic controllers, and they plan to do so every Friday until the shutdown ends.
+Pittsburgh International Airport delivered lunches to TSA workers and air traffic controllers on Friday and plans to do it every Friday until the shutdown ends.

 David Koenig can be reached at http://twitter.com/airlinewriter